The graphic tablet is one of the most necessary accessories in the graphic artist’s studio.

 S Pen is great for drawing.
 It feels smooth and responsive.
 You’re also treated to a 120Hz refresh rate of screen, which makes everything like sketching feel smoother.

-Samsung Galaxy Tab S9 runs on Android OS, and the tablet supports Infinite Painter, Sketchbook, Ibis Paint X, Artflow, PaperColor, and other Android drawing apps.
+Samsung Galaxy Tab S11 runs on Android OS, and the tablet supports Infinite Painter, Sketchbook, Ibis Paint X, Artflow, PaperColor, and other Android drawing apps.

-It has the 12th-Gen Intel i5 or i7 processor built in that Windows 11 computers have, plenty of memory and SSD storage, and can usually run even the most advanced art software.
+Under the hood, It has the powerful Snapdragon X Plus 8-core processor built in, plenty of memory and storage, and can usually run even the most advanced art software.

-The battery for this surface Pro 9 tablet ranges from 6 to 8 hours depending on usage.
-Keep that in mind if you need something that lasts longer.
+The 38Wh battery for this surface Pro 12 tablet ranges from 12 to 16 hours depending on usage.

 In the end, you’re just trying to reduce cost and get decently cheap products to make simple art, not to pay more to get the most performance tablet for professional drawing.